Chad–Cameroon Petroleum Development and Pipeline Project: Controversy

-The pipeline project has been affected by persistent charges and fears about corruption and the diversion of revenues—ostensibly intended for poverty reduction—towards arms purchases, particularly by the regime of Chadian President Idriss Déby.
+The pipeline project has been affected by persistent charges and fears about corruption and the diversion of revenues ostensibly intended for poverty reduction towards arms purchases, particularly by the regime of Chadian President Idriss Déby.
 Delphine Djiraibe, a human rights attorney who became one of the leading critics of these arms purchases, was later awarded the 2004 Robert F. Kennedy Human Rights Award for her work against the project.

-Opposition leader and parliamentarian Ngarledjy Yorongar of the Front of Action Forces for the Republic (FAR) accused National Assembly President Wadal Abdelkader Kamougue of taking a bribe from Elf, then a partner in the project, in 1997.
+Chadian opposition leader and parliamentarian Ngarledjy Yorongar of the Front of Action Forces for the Republic (FAR) accused National Assembly President Wadal Abdelkader Kamougue of taking a bribe from Elf, then a partner in the project, in 1997.
 Yorongar was stripped of his parliamentary immunity and detained for nine months.
 In November 2000, the World Bank announced that $4 million of a $25 million signing bonus from the oil companies was spent by the Chadian government on weapons.
 The World Bank required tight restrictions on oil revenues as a condition of its loans.
 In January 2006, Chad moved to unilaterally increase the portion of oil revenues going to its general fund from 15 to 30 percent.

 On 28 August 2006, President Déby ordered Chevron and Petronas to quit the country.

 Environmental impacts

-In Chad and especially Cameroon, through which the pipeline stretches 890 km of the total 1,070 km, there have been claims of adverse effects of the construction and maintenance of the pipeline on the indigenous communities and environment.
-One of the largest areas affected is in the coastal Cameroonian town of Kribi.
+In Chad and especially Cameroon, through which the pipeline stretches 890 km of the total 1,070 km, there have been claims of adverse effects of the construction and maintenance of the pipeline on indigenous communities and the environment.
+One of the largest areas affected is near the Cameroonian coastal town of Kribi.
 Located 11 mi off the coast of Kribi is the export terminal facility.
 There has been much controversy regarding the alleged degradation the coastal reefs during construction.
 This has not only impacted the underwater habitat, but also the livelihoods of the local people who depend on fishing as their main source of income.

 Since completion of the pipeline in 2003, there have been two known oil leaks at the transfer site off the shore of Cameroon.
 The first occurred on January 15, 2007.
 Representatives for COTCO claimed that the leak was contained within a few hours and that the amount of spilled was not sufficient to cause any harm, though local fishermen did claim to have seen traces of the oil ashore.
 The second oil spill was on April 22, 2010, at the same site.
 COTCO stated that the leaked oil amounted to less than five barrels.
 Cameroonian NGOs Relufa and Centre pour l'Environnement et le Développement have brought to light the inefficiencies of the oil-spill preparedness plan, as well as the lack of communication between COTCO and the surrounding communities.